 There are a few side effects of eating too much protein.
 Most of them are fully reversible, though.

 - Weight gain: the body tends to store excess protein as fat.

-- Bad breath: if your protein intake is done in parallel with lower carb intake, your body might be in ketosis often leading to bad breath.
+- Bad breath: if your protein intake is done parallel with lower carb intake, your body might be in ketosis, often leading to bad breath.

 - Dehydration: there is a possible link between protein intake and lower hydration levels, but that is not entirely proven.

-Note that you might find a lot of other side effects linked to proteins, but many of these side effects are due to the type of protein consumed.
-Essentially, animal-based proteins are linked to increased risk of kidney damage, cancer, heart disease, and calcium loss.
+Note that you might find many other side effects linked to proteins, but many of these side effects are due to the type of protein consumed.
+Essentially, animal-based proteins are linked to an increased risk of kidney damage, cancer, heart disease, and calcium loss.
 But on a vegan diet, these risks have not been found!